HenokJs/Web-2-Student-management/README.md

 - **Employee**
   - View assigned tasks.
   - Update task status and progress.
-  - Receive notifications for task updates.
+  - Receive notifications for new task or task updates.